puertoricanDev/puertoricanDev/README.md

 My story so far...

-After high school I started studing Idustrial Engeneering and after some years of this beautiful career I understood that my passion was coding.
+After high school I started studing Industrial Engineering and after some years of this beautiful career I understood that my passion was coding.
 I changed to another college and continued studying Computer Science.
 I am now a father of two daughters and a housband.
 Currently I am working as an IT in a health center(5 years).
 I will have completed my Computer Science degree by May 2022.
 Since my passion for coding continues growing I am looking for a new job oportunity for me to grow with.